-Before you even start searching possible options, mark the business tasks that the CMS is aimed to solve.
+Before you even start searching for possible options, mark the business tasks that the CMS is aimed to solve.
 Bear in mind possible alterations of these challenges in case of the business extension.
 Discuss the current paper flow with the employees.
 What are their most common tasks?
 Is it the document scanning or review and modification of previously created files?
-Getting timely responses to these questions is crucial to implement the DMS with the essential features whether it is batch scanning, optical character recognition or easy work with the drafts.
+Getting timely responses to these questions is crucial to implement the DMS with the essential features, whether it is batch scanning, optical character recognition, or easy work with the drafts.

 Explore the basic software in your organization